Home / Student Awards & Scholarships / Butler-Hushagen Health Education Fund

 All of our scholarship application forms and additional materials need to be submitted on our scholarship application portal.

-- A personal essay describing your past, current and future community contributions, how receiving this scholarship will benefit the north, and your plans on returning to the North after your studies are complete
+• You will complete a questionnaire describing your past, current and future community contributions, how receiving this scholarship will benefit the north, and your plans on returning to the North after your studies are complete.

 If you have more questions, check back to our FAQs on our scholarship page!